jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 * **The Jupyter Notebook** is a document specification (the `.ipynb`) file that interweaves narrative text with code cells and their outputs.
 It is also a graphical interface that allows users to edit these documents.
-There are also several other graphical interfaces that allow users to edit the `.ipynb` format (nteract, Jupyer Lab, Google Colab, Kaggle, etc).
+There are also several other graphical interfaces that allow users to edit the `.ipynb` format (nteract, Jupyter Lab, Google Colab, Kaggle, etc).
 * **JupyterLab** is a flexible and extendible user interface for interactive computing.
 It has several extensions that are tailored for using Jupyter Notebooks, as well as extensions for other parts of the data science stack.